-This cycle has been produced with the Processing Software V3-0p1p5.
+This cycle has been produced with the Processing Software V3-1p1p2.
 The results presented in this report have been performed with GDR products in version T. A detailed description of the products can be found in the Jason-2 user handbook ([2]) and the GDR version T product disclaimer ([1]).
-Note that last measurement from pass 089 (on 22-03-2010 07:11:49) is the same as first measurement from pass 090.
-In order to prevent this in the future, a correction of SPA component is planed.